 - Guide procedures such as surgery, biopsy and radiation therapy.

-- Detect and monitor diseases and conditions such as cancer, heart disease, lung nodules and liver masses.
+- Detect and monitor diseases and conditions such as cancer, heart disease, lung nodules, liver masses and kidney stones.

 - Detect internal injuries and internal bleeding after trauma.